 It’s the attention to detail that sets Eight Songs apart from similar projects.
 Lighting, most often natural, gives each scene its own feeling of isolation and introspection, which, whilst diminishing the piece’s overarching sense of story, does give each group ample time to make its statement.
 The camera angles lend a sense of dramatic engagement, and the instrumental playing and production are of the highest quality – the integration of snippets of videoed musicians into the final film really makes this feel like a collaboration.

 And what has the potential to be a gimmick actually provides the work’s best artistic feature.
 The balance of uniformity and creativity afforded when a whole team are shooting on the same equipment means it’s an impressively consistent end-product.
-One of the most creative operas we’ve seen during lockdown.
+Eight Songs from Isolation is one of the most creative operas we’ve seen during lockdown.